-The Division of Winds, Brass, and Percussion includes study in flute, oboe, English horn, clarinet, bassoon, trumpet, French horn, trombone, tuba, and percussion.
+The Division of Winds, Brass, and Percussion includes study in flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, and percussion.
 Highly selective admission standards limit the number of students, ensuring that all receive individualized instruction.

 Our faculty are outstanding artist-teachers who provide individual instruction and spend generous amounts of time with their students via lessons, coachings, and mentoring often while maintaining rigorous performance schedules.